craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 ## Example Equipment
 ### Consumables
 #### Vial of Antitoxin
-Tiny (5), 2 Action Cost (UNPACK > INJEST/FEED)
+Tiny (5), 2 Action Cost (UNPACK > INJEST or FEED)

 INJEST: You consume the contents of the vial.
-You resolve all stacks of the 'Posioned' [[Ailment]].
+You resolve all stacks of the 'Poisoned' [[Ailment]].

-FEED: You feed the contents of the vial to
+FEED: You feed the contents of the vial to another willing creature who is adjacent to you and you can see.
+That creature resolves all stacks of the 'Poisoned' [[Ailment]].

 #### Bottle of Antibiotic
 Tiny (5), 2 Action Cost (UNPACK > INJEST)